How the hell to explain this XLE – WTI divergence

-How to explain this phenomenon?
+- How to explain this phenomenon?

-Low interest rates?
+- Low interest rates?

-Does the stock market expect the price of Crude Oil to rise soon or is there some other reason?
+- Does the stock market expect the price of Crude Oil to rise soon or is there some other reason?

-Is this a temporary phenomenon?
+- Is this a temporary phenomenon?
 How long is it going to continue?

-Is it permanent?
+- Is it permanent?
 Did something change?

-What is the best way to trade something like this?
+- What is the best way to trade something like this?

-Bet that the divergence will continue by shorting the price of Crude Oil while continuing to go long oil stocks, buy into oil-ETFs?
+- Bet that the divergence will continue by shorting the price of Crude Oil while continuing to go long oil stocks, buy into oil-ETFs?

-Bet that the divergence will converge by buying Crude Oil, short sell oil stocks, exchange traded funds?
+- Bet that the divergence will converge by buying Crude Oil, short sell oil stocks, exchange traded funds?

 XLE is the ticker code for Energy Select Sector SPDR exchange traded fund.
 Top holdings include Exxon Mobil (XOM), Chevron (CVX), Schlumberger (SLB) and Pioneer Natural Resources (PXD).
 Extended list of holdings is carried in the factsheet (as at 30 September 2016).

-"I do not have a financial advisor's license.
-I am not qualified by any regulator to give financial advice.
+“Dear reader, I do not have a financial license to give advice.
 I do not know you the reader.
-Your investment means and motive may be different from me.
-My posts here are based on observations and meant for education.
-I am not responsible for for any consequence from your actions."
+Your financial objective and risk tolerance may be different from mine.
+I am not responsible for any consequence of your action.